DaraOladapo/XamarinGraphSample/README.md

 # Xamarin Graph Sample
 ## Working with Microsoft Graph SDK in Xamarin.Forms

-Ths code sample shows how to use Microsoft Graph SDK with your Xamarin.Forms application.
+This code sample shows how to use Microsoft Graph SDK with your Xamarin.Forms application.

 Original Docs Link: https://docs.microsoft.com/en-us/graph/tutorials/xamarin